Detty December: Police Probing Alleged Kidnapping, Extortion of US Woman Visiting Ghana

-• Ghana Tourism Authority announced that police are looking into the alleged kidnapping and extortion of an American tourist
+• The Ghana Tourism Authority said police are looking into the alleged kidnapping and extortion of an American tourist

-• The Authority released a statement that also assured that Ghana remains a safe destination for visitors
+• The authority released a statement to assure both locals and travellers that the country remains a safe destination

-• The statement was in response to viral claims that some police officers extorted $400 from an American tourist
+• The statement was in response to claims that some police officers had recently extorted $400 from a foreign tourist

 The Ghana Tourism Authority has said police are investigating reports that an American visiting Ghana was kidnapped and extorted by individuals said to be police officers.